iohkedu/cardano-education-program/blockchain-101/lessons/1-chain-of-blocks.md

 ## Chain of blocks

 The name **blockchain** comes from combining the words *block* and *chain*.
 Interestingly, in the first blockchain’s whitepaper – that of Bitcoin – the term blockchain was never mentioned.
-So what exactly is a blockchain, or a chain of blocks?
+So what is a blockchain – or in other words, a chain of blocks?

 ### What is a blockchain?